Approximate tail probabilities of the maximum of a chi-square field on multi-dimensional lattice points and their applications to detection of loci interactions: Introduction

 This proposition does not tell us about marker pairs belonging to the same chromosome.
 When two markers are located on the same chromosome, the linkage affects the independence of the rows and columns in Table \ref{tab:crosstable}, and the chi-square statistic simply measures the effect of the linkage directly.
 Because this is irrelevant to the reproductive isolation, we ignore such pairs.

 Based on the asymptotic distribution given by Proposition \ref{prop:chi-square-field}, we can evaluate the multiplicity-adjusted $p$-value (see (\ref{pvalue})).
+Actually, in our genetic application, the sample size $n$ is large enough (more than 100, at least), and this asymptotic approximation works well (see, Section \ref{subsec:numerical2}).
 In this context, calculation of the upper probability of the maximum of a chi-square random field on lattice points is crucial.
 The primary theoretical purpose of this paper is to provide approximate formulas for upper tail probability in a more general setting.